 Seismic and infrasound events

 Interactive array design allows to choose stations from maps and tables.
-The array charachteristics are updated automatically.
+The array characteristics are updated automatically.

 Seismic event detection by semblance analysis for a semblance-backazimuth grid.

-Data can be filtered and interactively analysed with the beam trace on top formed interactively for set of slowness and backazimuth.
+Data can be filtered and interactively analyzed with the beam trace on top formed interactively for a set of slowness and backazimuth.

 Back projcection of waveforms is used to detect and to locate events by an array.

 We take waveforms from array elements as they become available and find events hidden in the noise.
-By stacking of waveforms along predicted travel-time curves or a given wave number or slowness grid the signal-to-noise ratio is increased and phases with low amplitudes are extracted.
-Beam parameters such as arrival times, backazimuth and slowness of the waves are calculated.
+By stacking of waveforms along predicted travel-time curves or a given wave number or slowness grid the signal-to-noise ratio is increased and phases with coherent amplitudes are amplified and identified.
+Beam parameters such as arrival times, backazimuth and slowness of the waves are calculated for these phases.
 For known events the data can be loaded within dynamic time windows and the predicted phase arrivals are shown.
 User-friendly GUIs with maps and diagrams provide full control over the data processing.